danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 ### Audit your CLAUDE.md

 My team's project-level `CLAUDE.md` had accumulated a lot of `@` references over time: frontend docs, analytics how-tos, Stripe subscription details, third-party integration guides, and more.
-Each `@` reference tells Claude to load that file's contents into every session automatically.
-So even a conversation with nothing to do with subscriptions was loading the full subscriptions doc, on top of everything else, every single time.
+Each `@` reference tells Claude to load that file's contents into every session automatically, even if not relevant to the question at hand.

 I had Claude audit the file and help whittle it down.
 First pass: some of those `@` references turned out to be redundant, already covered by Rails-specific skills we had set up in the project.
-For the rest, the fix was to reword them from always-load references into conditional ones, something like *"When asked about subscriptions, read `path/to/subscriptions-doc.md`."* Claude only pulls that file in when it's actually relevant to the question being asked.
+For the rest, the fix was to reword them from always-load references into conditional ones.
+For example, *"When asked about subscriptions, read `path/to/subscriptions-doc.md`."* Claude only pulls that file in when it's actually relevant to the question being asked.

 To make sure I wasn't losing fidelity in the process, I asked Claude to generate sample prompts that I could run after the file was trimmed down, to confirm it could still find the same details as before.
 I also had Claude check its own context size before and after the edits, then share those numbers in the PR description so my team could see the impact.
 Here's a snip from one of the PR's I submitted to edit the project level `CLAUDE.md` to reduce the amount of context it was consuming: